jundalisay/spblist/content/en/research/descartes/meteors/discourse-07.md

 ---

-For the rest, it is not only when the clouds dissolve into vapors that they cause winds, but they can also sometimes descend so suddenly that they drive away with great violence all the air that is under them, and compose a very strong but short-lived wind, the imitation of which can be seen by spreading a veil a little high in the air, then letting it descend flat towards the ground.
-Heavy rains are almost always preceded by such a wind, which acts manifestly from top to bottom, and whose coldness shows clearly enough that it comes from the clouds, where the air is commonly colder than around us.
-And it is this wind that is the reason why when swallows fly very low, they warn us of rain.
-For it brings down certain gnats on which they live, which are accustomed to take flight and frolic in the high air when the weather is fine.
+For the rest, it is not only when the clouds dissolve into vapors that they cause winds,

+The clouds can also sometimes descend so suddenly that they drive away violently all the air that is under them.
+This creatse a very strong but short-lived wind.

+This is similar to a veil spread high in the air, then letting it descend flat towards the ground.

+Heavy rains are almost always preceded by such a wind, which acts from top to bottom.

+The wind's coldness comes from those rain clouds, where the air is colder than that around us.

+**This wind causes swallows to fly very low, warning us of rain.**
+- It also brings down gnats which the swallows eat.
+Those gnats are used to fly in the high air when the weather is fine.

 It is also he who sometimes, even when the cloud being very small, or descending only very little, is so weak that one hardly feels it in the open air, roaring down chimneys, makes the ashes and straws that are found in the corner of the fire dance, and excites there like little whirlwinds quite admirable for those who ignore the cause, and which are usually followed by some rain.

-But if the descending cloud is very heavy and very extensive, (as it can be more easily over large seas than in other places, because the vapors being very evenly dispersed there, as soon as the slightest cloud forms in some place, it immediately extends in all the other neighboring ones) it infallibly causes a storm; which is all the stronger, the larger and heavier the cloud is; and lasts all the longer, the higher the cloud descends.
-And it is thus that I imagine that these squalls are made, which sailors fear so much in their great voyages, especially a little beyond the Cape of Good Hope, where the vapors that rise from the Ethiopian Sea, which is very wide and very heated by the sun, can easily cause a downwind, which stopping the natural course of those which come from the Indian Sea, assembles them into a cloud, which, proceeding from the inequality that exists between these two large seas and this land, must immediately become much larger than those which form in these regions, where they depend on several lesser inequalities, which are between our plains, and our lakes, and our mountains.
-And because almost no other clouds are ever seen in these places, as soon as the sailors there perceive some which begins to form, although it sometimes appears so small that the Flemings have compared it to an ox's eye, from which they have given it the name, and that the rest of the air seems very calm and very serene, they hasten to lower their sails, and prepare to receive a storm, which does not fail to follow immediately.
+The descending cloud is very heavy and very extensive especially over large seas because the vapors are very evenly dispersed there.

+This is why, as soon as the slightest cloud forms in some place, it immediately extends in all the other neighboring ones.

+This infallibly causes a storm which is stronger, the larger and heavier the cloud is.

+It lasts all the longer, the farther the cloud descends.

+These squalls are made of those clouds which sailors fear so much in their great voyages, especially a little beyond the Cape of Good Hope.

+There, the vapors that rise from the Ethiopian Sea, which is very wide and very heated by the sun.

+They can easily cause a downwind stopping the natural course of the wind coming from the Indian Sea.
+It assembles them into a cloud.

+The inequality between these two large seas and this land causes that cloud to become much larger than those which form in other regions where there are lesser inequalities between our plains, lakes, and mountains.

+Almost no other clouds are ever seen in these places.
+As soon as the sailors there perceive some which begins to form, although it sometimes appears so small that the Flemings have compared it to an ox's eye, from which they have given it the name, and that the rest of the air seems very calm and very serene, they hasten to lower their sails, and prepare to receive a storm, which always follows immediately.

 And even I judge that it must be all the greater, the smaller this cloud has appeared at first.
 For not being able to become thick enough to obscure the air and be visible, without also becoming large enough, it can only appear so small because of its extreme distance; and you know that the higher a heavy body descends, the more impetuous is its fall.

-Thus this cloud being very high, and suddenly becoming very large and very heavy, descends entirely, driving away with great violence all the air that is under it, and causing by this means the wind of a storm.
+Thus, this cloud being very high, and suddenly becoming very large and very heavy, descends entirely, driving away with great violence all the air that is under it, and causing by this means the wind of a storm.

-It is even to be noted that the vapors, mixed among this air, are dilated by its agitation, and that there also come out for the time being several others from the sea, because of the agitation of its waves, which greatly increases the strength of the wind, and delaying the descent of the cloud, makes the storm last all the longer.
-Then also that there are usually exhalations mixed among these vapors, which cannot be driven as far as them by the cloud, because their parts are less solid, and have more irregular figures, are separated from them by the agitation of the air, in the same way that, as it has been said above, by beating the cream, the butter is separated from the buttermilk; and that by this means they assemble here and there in various heaps, which floating always as high as possible against the cloud, finally come to be attached to the ropes and masts of the ships, when it finishes descending.
-And there being ignited by this violent agitation, they compose these fires named Saint Elmo's, which console the sailors, and make them hope for good weather.
+The vapors, mixed among this air, are dilated by its agitation, and that there also come out for the time being several others from the sea, because of the agitation of its waves, which greatly increases the strength of the wind, and delaying the descent of the cloud, makes the storm last all the longer.

+Then also that there are usually exhalations mixed among these vapors, which cannot be driven as far as them by the cloud, because their parts are less solid, and have more irregular figures, are separated from them by the agitation of the air, in the same way that, as it has been said above, by beating the cream, the butter is separated from the buttermilk.

+In this way, they assemble here and there in various heaps, which floating always as high as possible against the cloud, finally come to be attached to the ropes and masts of the ships, when it finishes descending.

+There being ignited by this violent agitation, they compose these fires named Saint Elmo's, which console the sailors, and make them hope for good weather.

-It is true that often these storms are in their greatest force towards the end, and that there may be several clouds one above the other, under each of which there are such fires; which may have been the reason why the ancients, seeing only one, which they called Helen's star, esteemed it of bad omen, as if they had still then waited for the height of the storm.
+Often, these storms are in their greatest force towards the end, and that there may be several clouds one above the other, under each of which there are such fires; which may have been the reason why the ancients, seeing only one, which they called Helen's star, esteemed it of bad omen, as if they had still then waited for the height of the storm.

 Instead of which when they saw two, which they called Castor and Pollux, they took them for a good omen.

 For it was ordinarily the most they saw, except perhaps when the storm was extraordinarily great they saw three, and esteemed them also on this account of bad omen.

 However I have heard our sailors say that they sometimes see them to the number of four or five, perhaps because their ships are larger, and have more masts than those of the ancients, or that they travel in places where exhalations are more frequent.

 For finally I can say nothing but by conjecture of what is done in the great seas that I have never seen, and of which I have only very imperfect relations.